sainib/PhoenixClientForSecureCluster/README.md

-#Intro
+# Intro

-#Concept
+# Concept

-##Flow Summary
+## Flow Summary

-.The java class is configured to
+.
+The java class is configured to
 	- have the hbase-site.xml, core-site.xml & hdfs-site.xml in classpath
-	- read a property file for jdbc url, query and name of the column to read .hbase-site.xml, core-site.xml & hdfs-site.xml tell the program to use KERBEROS auth instead of SIMPLE
+	- read a property file for jdbc url, query and name of the column to read . hbase-site.xml, core-site.xml & hdfs-site.xml tell the program to use KERBEROS auth instead of SIMPLE

-.JDBC url tells program the keytab and principal to use for KERBEROS auth
+.
+JDBC url tells program the keytab and principal to use for KERBEROS auth

-.JVM argument tell the location of KDC via krb5.conf file and tell program on how to authenticate the user
+.
+JVM argument tell the location of KDC via krb5.conf file and tell program on how to authenticate the user

-##Things to know
+## Things to know

-.JDBC URL Format
+.
+JDBC URL Format

-.Windows Client vs Mac Client
+.
+Windows Client vs Mac Client

-#Note
+# Note

 Setup tested on HDP2.5.3

-#Usage
+# Usage

-##Setup
+## Setup
-	.Add following files from your environment
+	.
+Add following files from your environment
 		- auth/krb5.conf
 		- auth/smokeuser.headless.keytab  (Keytab for the actual end user - name whatever you want)
 		- conf/hbase-site.xml